Legion Runtime Class #5: Realm

 Event wait_on = Event::NO_EVENT, int priority = 0) const;

-The runtime is responsible for marking an event as having triggered.
-However, the special UserEvent is an event that can be used as a event whose triggering is controlled by an application.
+is an event that can be used as a event whose triggering is controlled by an application.

 Barrier

-The Barrier is a unique type of event.
+is a unique type of event.
 It is similar to an MPI barrier in that it represents an entity that threads arrive at.
 However, it has quite different semantics.

 First, a barrier in Legion can be examined without actually being a thread that arrives at the barrier, thus threads can manipulate it through its API.
 One of the more interesting aspects of Legion barriers is that they are generational.
 There is a notion of threads arriving at barriers more than once, each time representing a new barrier.
 What's cool is that since arrival itself is asynchronous, one thread may arrive at the second generation of the barrier before all other threads have arrived at the first generation.